-- Demonstrate competency in the collection, processing, analyses, and evaluation of evidence. - Demonstrate competency in the principles of crime scene investigation, including the recognition, collection, identification, preservation, and documentation of physical evidence. - Demonstrate an understanding of the scientific method and the use of problem-solving within the field of forensic science. - Identify the role of the forensic scientist and physical evidence within the criminal justice system. - Demonstrate the ability to document and orally describe crime scenes, physical evidence, and scientific processes. - Identify and examine current and emerging concepts and practices within the forensic science field.
+- 1. Demonstrate competency in the collection, processing, analyses, and evaluation of - 2.
+Demonstrate competency in the principles of crime scene investigation, including the recognition, collection, identification, preservation, and documentation of physical evidence. - 3.
+Demonstrate an understanding of the scientific method and the use of problem-solving within the field of forensic science. - 4.
+Identify the role of the forensic scientist and physical evidence within the criminal justice system. - 5.
+Demonstrate the ability to document and orally describe crime scenes, physical evidence, and scientific processes. - 6.
+Identify and examine current and emerging concepts and practices within the forensic science field.

-Introduction and principles of forensic science, forensic science laboratory and its organization and service, tools and techniques in forensic science, branches of forensic science, causes of crime, role of modus operand in criminal investigation.
+Introduction and principles of forensic science: Forensic science laboratory and its organization and service, tools and techniques in forensic science, branches of forensic science, causes of crime, role of modus operand in criminal investigation.
 Classification of injuries and their medico-legal aspects, method of assessing various types of deaths.

-Classification of fire arms and explosives, introduction to internal, external and terminal ballistics.
+Classification of fire arms and explosives: Introduction to internal, external and terminal ballistics.
 Chemical evidence for explosives.
 General and individual characteristics of handwriting, examination and comparison of handwritings and analysis of ink various samples.

-Role of the toxicologist, significance of toxicological findings, Fundamental principles of fingerprinting, classification of fingerprints.
+Toxicology and Finger printing: Role of the toxicologist, significance of toxicological findings, Fundamental principles of fingerprinting, classification of fingerprints.

-Principle of DNA fingerprinting, application of DNA profiling in forensic medicine, Investigation Tools, eDiscovery, Evidence Preservation, Search and Seizure of Computers,
+DNA finger printing: Principle of DNA fingerprinting, application of DNA profiling in forensic medicine, Investigation Tools, eDiscovery, Evidence Preservation, Search and Seizure of Computers.

-Introduction to Cyber security and recent techniques. development of finger print as science for personal identification,
+Cyber security: Introduction to Cyber security and recent techniques, development of finger print as science for personal identification.